 Ownership is defined as a right to use, make a profit from and dispose of real estate under the Civil Code.
 Ownership is categorised as a real right.
-A "real right (bukken)" is a right that a person has over a thing and is distinguished from a "right arising out of obligational relationships (saiken)", which arises out of the relationships between persons.
+A "real right" is a right that a person has over a thing and is distinguished from a "right of obligation", which arises out of the relationships between persons.
 Real rights can be claimed against any other persons after their perfection by registration; hence, in this regard, ownership is not purely contractual.